Clacton (UK Parliament constituency): History

-The seat was created for the 2010 general election following a review of the Parliamentary representation of Essex by the Boundary Commission for England.
-It was formed from the abolished Harwich constituency, excluding the town of Harwich itself and surrounding areas.
+Anciently under the jurisdiction of the Bishop of Rochester in Essex and part of the Petre estates, the seat of Clacton was established for the 2010 general election following a review of parliamentary representation of Essex by the Boundary Commission for England.
+It was formed out of the abolished Harwich constituency, excluding the town of Harwich itself and surrounding areas.